apache/pekko/akka-docs/src/main/paradox/typed/logging.md

 Akka is logging some events with markers.
 Some of these events also include structured MDC properties.

 * The "SECURITY" marker is used for highlighting security related events or incidents.
-* Akka Actor is using the markers defined in @apidoc[akka.actor.ActorLogMarker$].
+* Akka Actor is using the markers defined in @apidoc[actor.ActorLogMarker$].
-* Akka Cluster is using the markers defined in @apidoc[akka.cluster.ClusterLogMarker$].
+* Akka Cluster is using the markers defined in @apidoc[cluster.ClusterLogMarker$].
-* Akka Remoting is using the markers defined in @apidoc[akka.remote.RemoteLogMarker$].
+* Akka Remoting is using the markers defined in @apidoc[remote.RemoteLogMarker$].
-* Akka Cluster Sharding is using the markers defined in @apidoc[akka.cluster.sharding.ShardingLogMarker$].
+* Akka Cluster Sharding is using the markers defined in @apidoc[cluster.sharding.ShardingLogMarker$].

 Markers and MDC properties are automatically picked up by the [Logstash Logback encoder](https://github.com/logstash/logstash-logback-encoder).